Ski resorts know that the family market is key to their success and most put a lot of effort into providing a family-friendly environment.

-But it's quite common for family ski resorts to throw the bulk of that effort in to the under-5s market, or at best the under-10s.
-While others try harder – they look to provide facilities and activities for teenagers as well as the youngest children, in fact they have the whole family covered, dawn-til-dark.
+It’s quite common for family ski resorts to throw the bulk of that effort in to the under-5s market, or at best the under 10s.
+But others try harder – looking to provide facilities and activities for teenagers as well as the youngest children, in fact they have the whole family covered, dawn-til-dark.

-So here are our recommendations for 10 full-on family ski resorts across Europe and North America where you can be confident to take all your children, whatever their ages, and know there'll be plenty to keep them (and you) entertained.
+Here are our picks of some of the best family ski resorts across Europe and North America where you can be confident to take all your children, whatever their ages, and know there’ll be plenty to keep them (and you) entertained.
 It’s not only the kids that need to be happy, you do too.

 LES 2 ALPES, France

-“For a full family friendly ski resort I would recommend Mont Tremblant ,” says Jane Bolton Managing Director or Erna Low Holidays who this season celebrate 80 years of organising ski holidays, so have quite a lot of experience.
+“For one of the best family ski resorts I would recommend Mont Tremblant,” says Jane Bolton Managing Director or Erna Low Holidays who this season celebrate 80 years of organising ski holidays, so have quite a lot of experience.

 Along with being easy to reach, pedestrianised and family-friendly on and off the slopes with a great range of restaurants; there are lots of activities offered for all age groups.
 Aquaclub La Source is a particularly good indoor/outdoor water theme park and there’s also dog sledding, tubing, ice climbing, snowmobiling, a high ropes course – the list goes on . . .